 It also has different traps used by poachers and has information on what the park is doing to overcome this problem over the years.

 This lodge was designed and built by the Akagera management company.
 It was opened in 2013 and has since been offering great accommodation for tourists visiting Akagera National park.
-It is an eco-friendly tented camp with only 20 beds.
-It is located at the shores of Lake Ihema and is decorated with African décor.
+An eco-friendly tented camp with only 20 beds.
+Located at the shores of Lake Ihema and is decorated with African décor.

 Akagera Game Lodge was the only lodge in Akagera National park for a long time.
-It has comfortable rooms which tastefully furnished.
+Has comfortable rooms which tastefully furnished.
 It also has a restaurant, swimming pool, curio bar, tennis court, power supply, Wifi and a TV.

 It is located inside the park which makes it very convenient to enjoy game drives

 Karenge Bush Camp is a seasonal camp which started in 2016.
 The camp is set up two times a year and removed out, and leaving no trace of its being.
-It is named Karenge which means a small foot in Rwandese because its aim is to leave a light foot print on earth.
-It is built with eco friendly materials which are all removed at the end of each season when the camp decomposes.
+Named Karenge which means a small foot in Rwandese because its aim is to leave a light foot print on earth.
+Built with eco friendly materials which are all removed at the end of each season when the camp decomposes.
 It is a small camp with only 6 tents which can sleep only 12 people

 Camping is perfect for the adventurous traveller.
 You will spend a night under the stars at the sounds of the bush.